 \begin{theorem} Suppose that $n-k \geq 2$.
 Then \begin{enumerate} \item $P_{n,k}$ is an upper order ideal of $Q_{n,2}$ with $\binom{n}{k}$ minimal elements $(L,\{\})$ where $|L| = k$, \item $P_{n,k} = \{\N \in Q_{n,2} \mid e(\N) \geq 0\}$, \item $P_{n,k}$ is graded of height $2k$ and has rank function $d(\N)$ and corank function $c(\N)$. \end{enumerate} \end{theorem}

 \begin{proof} We show (2).
-Suppose that $\M^{\downarrow 2} = \N$.
-By \cref{prop:twistGN}, the loops of $\M^*$ are exactly the loops of $\N$.
+Suppose that $\env(\M^{\downarrow 2}) = \N$.
+By \cref{prop:twistGN}, the loops of $\M^*$ are exactly the loops of $\N$ since $a$ is a loop of $\N$ if and only if $a \notin I_a(\N)$.
 Let $\M^*$ have Grassmann necklace $(J_1,\ldots,J_n)$.
 We must have $\rank_{\M^*}([a_i,b_i]) = 1$ for otherwise one of the $J_a$ (with $a \in [a_i,b_i]$) would contain two elements in $[a_i,b_i]$.
 All these rank conditions are disjoint.
-Let us consider any matroid $\M^*$ that satisfies these rank conditions and has loops equal to $L$.
-A simple counting argument shows that the maximum rank of $\M^*$ is equal to $r + n- |S \cup L|$, and this is greater than or equal to $n-k$ if and only if $e(\N) \geq 0$.
-Conversely, if $e(\N) \geq 0$, we find that such a $\M^*$ of rank $n-k$ exists.
-Indeed, each $[a_i,b_i]$ is a cyclic interval and all of the intervals are disjoint.
-Let $I_a \in \binom{[n]}{n-k}$ be the $\leq_a$-minimal subset satisfying the stated rank conditions.
-Then one can check directly that $(I_1,I_2,\ldots,I_n)$ is a Grassmann necklace.
-The positroid with this Grassmann necklace is the largest matroid satisfying the stated rank conditions.
-(This argument can also be phrased in terms of matroid polytopes \cite{LP2}.)
+Let $\M^*$ be any matroid that satisfies these rank conditions and has loops equal to $L$.
+There are $n - |S \cup L|$ elements of the ground set for which there are no conditions imposed.
+Any independent set of $\M^*$ consists of some of these elements together with at most one element in each cyclic interval $[a_i,b_i]$.
+It follows that the rank of $\M^*$ is bounded above by $r + n- |S \cup L|$, and this is greater than or equal to $n-k$ if and only if $e(\N) \geq 0$.
+Conversely, the construction of \cref{def:N2} shows that when $e(\N) \geq 0$, a matroid $\M^*$ of rank $n-k$ exists satisfying these conditions.
 This proves (2).